freemint/teradesk/readme.txt

         TERADESK.PAL  (Sample palette file)

-There  also  exists a source distribution which contains the complete source tree of TeraDesk,  to be compiled and linked with Pure-C 1.1;  it is located at the web homepage of TeraDesk 3 and TeraDesk 4:
+There  also  exists a source distribution which contains the complete source tree of TeraDesk,  to be compiled and linked with Pure-C 1.1 or AHCC.
+It is located at the web homepage of TeraDesk 3 and TeraDesk 4:

 	http://solair.eunet.rs/~vdjole/teradesk.htm